fablabbcn/smartcitizen-docs/docs/start.md

 Welcome aboard!
 The Smart Citizen Team wants to thank you for being here, for purchasing a kit, and for joining the community taking part in this adventure.

-To join the Smart Citizen family, we're going to walk you through the steps to add your Smart Citizen Kit to the platform. (we'll refer to the Smart Citizen Kit as the "SCK" for now on).
+To join the Smart Citizen family, we're going to walk you through the steps to add your Smart Citizen Kit to the platform *(we'll refer to the Smart Citizen Kit as the "SCK" for now on)*.

 First, go to <a href="https://smartcitizen.me/" target="_blank">smartcitizen.me</a> using your web browser, currently only Google Chrome is supported for this process.
-Click <a href="https://smartcitizen.me/users/add" target="_blank">REGISTER</a> in the upper right menu.
+Click <a href="https://smartcitizen.me/users/add" target="_blank">**REGISTER**</a> in the upper right menu.
 Complete the required fields and click REGISTER button.

 Required Fields: